sobhan-moosavi/CharacterizingDrivingStylesWithDeepLearning/README.md

-# A Tensorflow implementation of 'Characterizing Driving Styles with Deep Learning'
+# Characterizing Driving Styles with Deep Learning

 Here, a tensorflow implementation for <a href="https://arxiv.org/abs/1607.03611">Characterizing Driving Styles with Deep Learning</a> is provided.